adembudak/CMakeForImGui/README.md

 | DearImGui_Backend_OSX            | `ImGui::Backend_OSX`          |
 | DearImGui_Backend_Metal          | `ImGui::Backend_Metal`        |

-All backend options are `OFF` by default and all the configuration macros on `imconfig.h` can be passed as CMake command like with `-D` variable.
+All backend options are `OFF` by default and all the configuration macros on `imconfig.h` can be passed as CMake command line with `-D` variable.

-Example programs set as dependent options corresponding to their used backends, like:
+Example programs set as dependent options corresponding to their used backends:
 ```cmake
 cmake_dependent_option(Example_SDL2_OpenGL3 "" OFF "DearImGui_Backend_SDL2 AND DearImGui_Backend_OpenGL3" OFF)
 ```
-The `Example_SDL2_OpenGL3` option will be available only corresponding backends are `ON`.
+The `Example_SDL2_OpenGL3` option will be available only when used backends are `ON`.
 The same is true for all the other examples and they're `OFF` by default.

 Libraries and examples can be installed by setting `Install` and `Install_examples` options `ON`, respectively.
-An `Uninstall` custom target is also provided to remove the artifacts where they are installed.
+An `uninstall` custom target is also provided to remove the artifacts where they are installed.

 ## Usage